ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 !!! note "Rules for creating patterns"

     When populating the patterns, you can use a schema with attributes which correspond to the identifiers of fields that make up the content type.
     This way, when content items of this type are created, their names and URL aliases are generated according to the defined pattern.

-    For example, if you enter `<short_title>` as a value of the **Content name pattern** field, the resulting items will be identified in the user interface by their short titles.
+    For example, if you enter `<short_title>` as a value of the **Content name pattern** field, the resulting items are identified in the user interface by their short titles.

 5\.
 In the **Field definitions** area, [add or modify fields that constitute the content type](configure_ct_field_settings.md).